The Gut-Fertility Connection

 What Does Gut Health Have to Do With Fertility?

 Your gut does much more than just digest, absorb, and excrete food.
 Your gut influences the health of every system in your body.
-It’s responsible for the proper function of your immune system, how you think and feel, how you synthesize and excrete hormones, and it influences your fertility too.
+It’s responsible for the proper function of your immune system, how you think and feels, how you synthesize and excrete hormones, and it influences your fertility too.
 The bottom line is when your gut isn’t functioning properly, other body systems suffer immensely.

 That said, if you’ve been struggling with infertility, understanding and fixing the gut-fertility connection is ESSENTIAL.
 Moreover, if you’ve been dealing with unexplained infertility, it might be time to turn your attention to a very likely culprit – your gut.

 The Gut-Fertility Connection – A Quick Look at the Research

 You’re probably wondering how could these two systems be so closely related?
 There are actually a number of mechanisms by which these two systems work together.
 Here’s what the most recent research has uncovered about the gut-fertility connection:

 - Recent research has found that women with recurrent pregnancy loss show a higher prevalence of undiagnosed gut disorders.
 In particular, women with recurrent pregnancy loss were found to have abnormal gut permeability, which was found to contribute to inflammatory reactions in the body.
 The researchers hypothesized that the inflammatory reaction caused by leaky gut may be contributing to miscarriage pathogenesis.
 The authors recommended the proper diagnosis and treatment of intestinal disorders in order to improve pregnancy outcomes in women with recurrent pregnancy loss1.